-The faculty and staff of the Community College of Rhode Island have established four critical abilities that define the learning outcomes of a CCRI graduate.
+The faculty and staff of the Community College of Rhode Island have established four core abilities that define the learning outcomes of a CCRI graduate.
 These four abilities can be applied in many contexts and are critical skills that must be developed not only at CCRI but over the course of a lifetime.
-These core abilities are reflected in our General Education Core Requirements and guide students, faculty and staff in establishing educational goals and assessing learning within and across the primary domains of knowledge: arts and humanities, science and mathematics, and the social sciences.
+These core abilities are reflected in our General Education program requirements and guide students, faculty and staff in establishing educational goals and assessing learning within and across the primary domains of knowledge: arts and humanities, science and mathematics, and the social sciences.

 CCRI is committed to providing quality education and assuring that students acquire the knowledge and skills necessary to be successful.

 Assessment of student learning provides the information needed to make improvements in program structure, course content and pedagogy.
 To this end, information, including samples of student work provided by faculty, may be collected at the classroom, department and institution levels.
 The information collected is completely anonymous and has no impact on student grades.
 Aggregated results are used for program planning purposes and may be included in institutional research analyses and reports.
 In addition, students may be asked to submit samples of their coursework and engage in focus groups.
 They also may be asked to complete a questionnaire assessing the quality of academic services.